3 Ideas to Bring Your Community Engagement Online

 Employees and community members can take courage in anonymity to speak up.
 With the proper safeguards in place, anonymity helps company leaders judge these ideas based on their merit rather than their source.
 Online outreach allows companies to identify patterns and organize around issues that their communities care about the most.

-With focus areas identified, companies can use online survey and marketing tools to engage and re-engage with supportive individuals and groups.
+With focus areas identified, companies can use online surveys and marketing tools to engage and re-engage with supportive individuals and groups.
 Through these online feedback loops, companies can build their CSR capacity and grow their impact.

 Leverage Your Company’s Core Competencies